Showing posts with label Arts and Culture. Show all posts

 Pasinaya 2013: Rediscovering Philippine Arts & Culture

 In today's modern times, I still recognize that the past is interrelated with the present, and what we are today is the result of what has transpired in the past.
-Hence our artistic abilities and cultural heritage should be preserved and passed on from generation to generation.
+Hence, our artistic abilities and cultural heritage should be preserved and passed on from generation to generation.

 The Philippine culture has given us a glimpse of the glorious past through various artistic renditions that make us feel the unity and camaraderie of being a Filipino.
 It is in our culture to be creative and artistic as a means of emotional expression.
 It is something that bridges the gap between loyalty and colonial mentality.
 It creates solidarity as a nation and everlasting bliss in the hearts of Filipinos living throughout the world.